Indoprofen

 Indoprofen is a nonsteroidal anti-inflammatory drug (NSAID).
 It was withdrawn worldwide in the 1980s after postmarketing reports of severe gastrointestinal bleeding.

 A 2004 study using high-throughput screening found indoprofen to increase production of the survival of motor neuron protein, suggesting it may provide insight into treatments for spinal muscular atrophies.

 Synthesis

-The isoindolone ring system forms the nucleus for one of the more traditional "profen" NSAIDs.
+The isoindolone ring system forms the nucleus for this profen NSAID.

-Reduction of the nitro group in arylpropionic acid (1) gives the corresponding aniline (2).
-Reaction of the intermediate with the imide (3) from phthalic anhydride (i.e. phthalimide) gives the product (4) in which the aniline nitrogen has exchanged with ammonia (apparently phthalic anhydride was not used directly).
-Treatment of the new imide with zinc in acetic acid leads to reduction of but one of the carbonyl groups to afford indolone, indoprofen.
+The nitro group in 2-(4-nitrophenyl)propionic acid (1) is reduced using iron and hydrochloric acid to give 2-(4-aminophenyl)propionic acid (2).
+Reaction with phthalic anhydride then gives the phthalimide (4).
+Treatment with zinc in acetic acid yields indoprofen after reduction of one of the amide groups.